-The next time you visit your dentist for a cleaning, don’t be surprised if he or she asks if you have ever considered doing something about those frown lines or crow’s feet!
+The next time you visit your dentist for a cleaning, don’t be surprised if they ask if you have ever considered doing something about those frown lines or crow’s feet!

 As the medical aesthetics industry continues to grow, more dentists are taking the plunge into facial esthetics!

-The American Dental Association says at least 20 state dental boards approve Botox for cosmetic use or a specific dental operation.
+The American Dental Association says at least 20 state dental boards have approved Botox for cosmetic uses or a specific dental operation.

-Dentists may offer Botox for TMJ disorders or facial cosmetic purposes such as getting rid of frown lines or crow’s feet.
+Dentists may offer Botox for therapeutic uses such as TMJ disorders or facial cosmetic purposes such as getting rid of frown lines or crow’s feet.

 Botox in Dentistry

 Botox is the most popular wrinkle reduction treatment with 7.2 million procedures performed in 2017, according to the American Society of Plastic Surgery (ASPS).
-It is typically used to treat stubborn fine lines and wrinkles in the forehead.
+Botox injections can address cosmetic concerns, including stubborn fine lines and wrinkles in the forehead.

-Believe it or not, botulinum toxin injections have a place in dentistry!
-There are several ways Botox can be used in the dental realm:
+Believe it or not, botulinum toxin type A has a place in dentistry!
+There are several orofacial conditions Botox can address:

 - Temporomandibular Joint Disorders (TMJ).
 Botox relaxes muscle contractions in the jaw that lead to headaches and facial pain.